OrianaVenture/VentureValheim/Progression/README.md

 If you do not install this mod on the server then any player can change the configurations however they please.
 Raids will not be selected correctly when using private keys.

 ## Changelog

+### 0.1.0

+* Update for game patch version 0.217.14 (Please read Hildir update notes at top)
+* First official release, bug fixing to come for Hildir as reported
+* UsePrivateKeys config now defaults to true
+* Removed private key implementation for raids, now sets and uses the vanilla world modifier for player based raids

 ### 0.0.29